 For more posts on Japan, click here

 For my Japan overland travel guide, click here

-* This is an affiliate link i.e. if you use it to purchase insurance, 4corners7seas will receive a commission from World Nomads – this commission comes out of their profit margin at no extra cost to you.
-I’m recommending them because I know and trust them from personal use; thank you in advance should you choose to purchase a policy via my link!
+Some of these are affiliate links i.e. if you use them to purchase accommodation or insurance, 4corners7seas will receive a commission from Agoda or World Nomads – this commission comes out of their profit margin at no extra cost to you.
+I’m recommending them because I know and trust them from personal use; thank you in advance should you choose to support 4corners7seas through these links.